BlauGroup/RNMC/GMC.md

     );
 ```
-- <span style="color:#0066CC"> interrupt_cutoff </span>: During checkpointing, the simulation will fill in this table.
+- <span style="color:#0066CC"> interrupt_cutoff </span>: during checkpointing, the simulation will fill in this table.

 ```
     CREATE TABLE interrupt_cutoff (